Default Avatar

 Abstract

 Martin Hänsel is Assistant Professor in Nature’s Values at the Institute for Infrastructure and Resource Management (IIRM) of the Faculty of Economics and Management Science of Leipzig University.
-He received his PhD in Quantitative Economics in the research group on Environmental, Resource and Ecological Economics and worked as a post-doctoral researcher at the Potsdam Institute for Climate Impact Research in the Department of Transformation Pathways before moving to Leipzig.
-His research is directed at the economic transformation towards sustainability, with a particular focuses on the economics of climate change and the sustainable economic management and valuation of natural resources.
-His work has been published in leading journals such as the American Economic Journal and Nature Climate Change, is cited several times in the latest IPCC AR6 report and receives attention in national and international policy consulting.
+Previously, he received a PhD in Quantitative Economics from Kiel University, as part of the research group on Environmental, Resource, and Ecological Economics, and worked as a postdoctoral researcher at the Potsdam Institute for Climate Impact Research in the Department of Transformation Pathways.
+Martin Hänsel’s research focuses on the economic transformation towards sustainability, with a particular emphasis on the economics of climate change and the sustainable management and valuation of natural resources.
+His work has been published in leading journals such as the American Economic Journal and Nature Climate Change, is cited several times in the latest IPCC AR6 report, and receives attention in national and international policy consulting.

 Professional career